eduardoalsilva/planet-simulation-pygame-project/README.md

 # Planet Simulation

 Planet Simulation is a project based on a tutorial from <a href="https://www.youtube.com/@TechWithTim">Tech With Tim YouTube Channel</a>.
-This project simulates the Solar System in 2 separeted files: one for internal Solar System and other for the external one.
+This project simulates the Solar System in 2 separeted files: one for the internal Solar System and other for the external one.

 ## Instructions